IkeB108/P5-Mobile-Friendly-Cursor-Library/README.md

 - Cursor teleports when releasing multiple fingers in an arbitrary order
 - Opening the context menu (inside or outside the canvas) causes the cursor to teleport
 - Cursor will stay "pressed" if pressed at the moment a dialogue window opens
+- This library is intended for webpages that have nothing else in them other than a canvas element (it will erase anything else)
+- This library will not work correctly in p5's instance mode or with multiple canvases